nginxinc/nginx-azure-workshops/labs/lab7/readme.md

     ![Browser Cert Invalid](media/lab7_browser_cert_invalid.png)

 1. You can use browser's built-in certificate viewer to look at the details of the TLS certificate that was sent from NGINX to your browser.
-In address bar, click on the `Not Secure` icon, then click on `Certificate is not valid`.
+In the address bar, click on the `Not Secure` icon, then click on `Certificate is not valid`.
 This will display the certificate.
-You can verify looking at the `Comman Name` field that this is the same certificate that you provided to NGINX for Azure resource.
+You can verify looking at the `Common Name` field that this is the same certificate that you provided to NGINX for Azure resource.

     ![Browser Cert Details](media/lab7_browser_cert_details.png)